Nutai, an industrial company that swapped gut feeling for data with Beetrics

-The analysis: five minutes per employee, four key dimensions
+The analysis: five minutes per employee, four dimensions

-The analysis was done through a five-minute survey per employee, across four dimensions that matter in any company:
+The analysis came out of a five-minute survey per employee, across four dimensions:

 What appeared: an organization different from the PowerPoint